crispinprojects/talkcalendar/README.md

 ![](talkcalendar-trixie-export.png)

 When Trixie is released I will move the Talk Calendar code based to the updated GTK version and put the Bookworm version into maintenance mode.
 At the moment the Bookworm version has the latest speech synthesis code base.
+Use the Bookword version of Talk Calendar until Trixie is released.
+The screenshots above just show what is possible with later versions of the GTK toolkit.

 ### Building on Fedora